daurnimator/lua-http/doc/modules/http.socks.md

 ### `fdopen(socket)` <!-- --> {#http.socks.fdopen}

-This function takes an existing cqueues.socket as a parameter and returns a *http.socks* object with `socket` as it's base.
+This function takes an existing cqueues.socket as a parameter and returns a *http.socks* object with `socket` as its base.

 ### `socks.needs_resolve` <!-- --> {#http.socks.needs_resolve}